commercialhaskell/stackage/ROADMAP.md

-Processing:
+## Processing

+High level series of steps for processing

+### Nightlies

-* Get list of core packages
+1. Get list of core packages
-* Add core packages as strict dependencies
+2. Get build constraints from list of maintained packages
-* Load up package index
+3. Load up package index
-* Calculate matches using newest versions of packages
+4. Calculate build plan using newest versions of packages
-* Write out a YAML file with all that information
+5. Write out a YAML file with complete build plan
-* Verify that the build plan can be compiled
+6. Verify that the build plan can be compiled
-    * Optional: check with cabal-install as well
-* Perform the build
+7. Perform the build

+### LTS

+1. Load up most recent build plan
+2. Convert build plan into constraints for next build
+3. Continue from step (3) above

-Code explanation:
+## Code explanation

 We start off with *constraints*.
 Constraints state things like "package X has a given version range," who the maintainer is for a package, the description of